Network Function operator

 The Distributed Cloud Edge Network Function operator implements the following Kubernetes CRDs:

-• SriovNetworkNodeState: Allows you to query the provisioning state of the SriovNetworkNodePolicy resource on a Distributed Cloud Edge Node.
+• SriovNetworkNodeState.
+Lets you query the provisioning state of the SriovNetworkNodePolicy resource on a Distributed Cloud Edge node.

-The Network Function operator also allows you to define secondary network interfaces that do not use SR-IOV virtual functions.
+The Network Function operator also lets you define secondary network interfaces that do not use SR-IOV virtual functions.

 Network resource